NYC Christmas Tree and Menorah Lightings Better Than Rockefeller Center 2013

 Christmas in Richmond Town & Traditional Tree Lighting – Staten Island

 441 Clarke Avenue

-Sunday, December 2.
-Festival begins at 10am, tree lighting is at 5pm
+Sunday, December 8: festival begins at 10am, tree lighting is at 5pm

-Tree lighting is free.
-Admission to the festival is $8 for adults, $5 for children ages 4-11, free for kids under 4.
-Additional fees for certain activities.
+Tree lighting is free; festival is free with admission: $8 for adults, $5 for children ages 4-11 but there are additional fees for certain activities

-Enjoy an old-fashioned holiday in the historic village.
-Watch the tinsmith create glittering tree ornaments, listen to Christmas carols and stories, snap photos with Santa, browse the holiday market and take a horse and wagon ride.
-The free tree lighting caps off the day of fun.
+Enjoy an old-fashioned holiday in Staten Island's historic village.
+Watch the tinsmith create glittering tree ornaments, listen to Christmas carols and stories, snap photos with Santa, browse the holiday market, and go on a horse and wagon ride.
+The no-cost tree lighting caps off the day of fun.